 The current market correction has reigned in the share prices of most equities.
 While the loss of market cap in an inflationary economy was inevitable for most publicly traded companies, there are a select few which appear to have been penalized too much.
 Alphabet, in particular, appears to be oversold, making it one of today’s best value stocks to add to any portfolio.
 As the holding company of Google and several other flagship subsidiaries, Alphabet looks like one of the best stocks to buy for both defensive- and offensive-minded investors.

 From a defensive perspective, Alphabet’s valuation is almost begging for the equity to be purchased.
-At 2.55x sales, Alphabet’s price-to-earnings growth ratio is slightly higher than the Interactive Media & Services industry median of 2.43x; that means investors can pay a fair value for an industry leader to partake in future earnings growth.
+At 2.16x sales, Alphabet’s price-to-earnings growth ratio is right in line with the Interactive Media & Services industry median; that means investors can pay a fair value for an industry leader to partake in future earnings growth.
 The unique convergence of a low PEG ratio and a company with Alphabet’s potential suggests there’s a lot of room to the upside in a market where growth is hard to come by.

 In addition to an attractive valuation, Alphabet’s cash position should help it weather the storm of an impending recession where interest rates are surging higher.
 While most unprofitable companies will struggle in the wake of higher borrowing costs, Alphabet can use its $125 billion in cash reserves to make strategic M&A (mergers and acquisitions) moves, buy back stock, or simply stay ahead of the competition.
 Whatever Alphabet decides to do with its cash, management has proven it always has the best interests of investors in mind.